Welcome! We can’t wait to meet you in person. If this is your first time here, you’ll find the answers to all your questions below.

 Yes, you can attend all our classes casually (excludes Courses and Workshops) however, if this is your first visit to Yoganic™, our Intro Offer: $49 for ANY 4 classes in 14 Days is much better value.

 - For hygienic reasons, please bring your own yoga mat or you may hire a mat for $2 or you may purchase one at the studio.

 - A water bottle to re- hydrate.
-We recommend a stainless steel water bottle which is BPA free, non- toxic, re- useable and therefore, kind to the environment and your health.
 You may re- fill your bottle from our filtered water dispenser.

 - Leave your valuables at home or in the car.
-If you do need to bring your phone, please turn it off and leave it in a cubby hole in our 2nd room.
+If you do need to bring your phone, please turn it off and leave it in one of the cubby holes.

 - For all our Mums & Bubs classes, we also suggest you bring a blanket for your baby to lie on.
-If you bring a pram, you may leave it in our Reception (Entrance at 551 Willoughby Rd, Willoughby).
+If you bring a pram, you may leave it at the bottom of the stairs at our back entrance on Harris Lane.

 Our bathrooms have ample space for you to get changed in.
 You may leave your clothes in either the cubby holes or on the hooks provided.